Nutrition, Savings & Meal Prep

 Step 3: Organize by zones and temperature

 The temperature varies in each zone of the fridge.
-This will prevent food from spoiling prematurely:
+This will prevent food from spoiling prematurely.
+Understanding these zones is paramount for optimal food preservation.

 Step 4: Use containers and labels